Charlotte NC skyline and homes for sale

 Charlotte Suburbs & Surrounding Communities

-Ballantyne Charlotte NC — South Charlotte master-planned suburb
+Ballantyne Charlotte NC South Charlotte master-planned area

-South Charlotte & Mecklenburg Suburbs
+South Charlotte & Mecklenburg suburbs

 • Huntersville: Family neighborhoods, greenways, quick I-77 access